 Simply put, the "church" isn't about what you need and want.
 It's about the glory of God.

 He has brought us together into ONE body.
 When we criticize those in authority or our brothers and sisters, we are not really criticizing them ... we are criticizing God.
 We think we can do better than He can in organizing His people and gifting them for the works of service that He ordained in advance for them to do (Ephesians 2:10).

 This doesn't mean that we can't agree with God about the standards He's set in His word.
 But nowhere does He tell us to consume whatever form of church we like best or are most comfortable with.

 Instead, He tells us to gather together regularly and to submit to the authorities that He has placed over us.
 Regular meetings can (and probably should) mean more than once a week.
-Part of the authorities in the Church are definitely Pastors.
+Part of the authorities in the Church are definitely Elders.

 When we withdraw from the larger gathering of believers -- and unfortunately even attendance in the largest church in the area is still a failure for all of the believers in that area to meet together since we've so separated ourselves by denominational distinctives that even the largest gatherings are still lacking members -- we are telling God that we don't care about the body, we just care about ourselves.

 Our faith is not simply an individual faith (although it certainly is that!).
 It's a communal faith.
 We glorify God by recognizing that His church is bigger and better than what I want it to be or what I make it out to be.

 And since it's communal, and since individual believers are all gifted and created by God so differently, church is hard and messy.

 This is why the Holy Spirit inspired Paul to write this just before explaining the power of unity and the authoritative offices and gifts given by Christ: